> Folk Music > Songs > I Am a Miller tae My Trade

 An outstanding song from the impressive repertoire of Lucy Stewart of Fetterangus.
 Norman Buchan played me a tape of the song and verbally explained how Lucy produced the watermill wheel sound.
 The movements that I do are not absolutely the same as Lucy’s, but I think the end effect is the same.
 This type of rhythmic accompaniment is unique—so, too is Lucy Stewart.

 Davie Stewart sang I Am a Miller tae Ma Trade at a concert in The Angus Hotel, Blairgowrie, Perthshire, on 13 August 1967.
-The concert recording was published in 1968 as the Topic album Festival at Blairgowrie, and this track was also included in 1998 on the Topic anthology Come All My Lads That Follow the Plough (The Voice of the People Series Volume 5).
+The concert’s recording was published in 1968 as the Topic album Festival at Blairgowrie.
+This track was also included in 1998 on the Topic anthology Come All My Lads That Follow the Plough (The Voice of the People Series Volume 5) and in 2001 on the Sleepytown anthology The Bothy Songs and Ballads of North East Scotland Vol. 3.

 Stravaig sang Miller tae My Trade in 1994 on their Greentrax CD Movin’ On.
 They noted: